 Our success and ability to compete depend in part upon our intellectual property.
-As of December 31, 2019, we had filed applications for a number of patents, and we have nine issued U.S., three issued Canadian patents, one issued Great Britain patent, and one issued European patent.
-We also had twenty-six registered trademarks in the United States, Canada, and China.
+As of December 31, 2020, we had filed applications for a number of patents, and we have eleven issued U.S., two issued Canadian patents, one issued Great Britain patent, and one issued European patent, as well as two patent applications pending in the United States and two patent applications pending in Canada.
+We also had twenty-seven registered trademarks in the United States, Canada, and China.
 We also rely on copyright and trademark laws, trade secret protection, and confidentiality or license agreements with our employees, customers, partners, and others to protect our intellectual property rights.
 However, the steps we take to protect our intellectual property rights may be inadequate.

 For example, other parties, including our competitors, may independently develop similar technology, duplicate our services, or design around our intellectual property and, in such cases, we may not be able to assert our intellectual property rights against such parties.
 Further, our contractual arrangements may not effectively prevent disclosure of our confidential information or provide an adequate remedy in the event of unauthorized disclosure of our confidential information, and we may be unable to detect the unauthorized use of, or take appropriate steps to enforce, our intellectual property rights.